mangalam-research/salve/README.rst

 .. _element paths:

-Before version 0.14 ``rng-to-js.xsl`` by default included information which easily allowed to determine where each JavaScript object modeling the original RNG came from.
+Before version 0.14 ``rng-to-js.xsl`` by default included information which made it easy to determine where each JavaScript object modeling the original RNG came from.
 (Each object had path information pointing to the location of the corresponding element in the simplified RNG.)
 However, this information is useful only for